Our Dota 2 Auto Chess tier list for April 2019 lists all the races, classes and combinations from strongest to weakest based on community feedback.

 Dota 2 Auto Chess Tier List

-Our main resource for March's tier list comes courtesy of mattjestic gaming over on YouTube.
-He's an extremely strong player who's carving out a name for himself in the world of Auto Chess and also produces some very insightful content too.
-It's definitely worth giving them a follow if you're interested in learning more about the game and growing as a player.
+Our main resource for April's tier list comes courtesy of mattjestic gaming over on YouTube.
+He's achieved Queen rank on three separate accounts and has been previously ranked 12th in the world, so he knows what he's on about.
+Above all though, he's carving out quite a name for himself in the world of Auto Chess video guides and is producing a regular stream of insightful, helpful content.
+It's definitely worth subscribing to his channel if you're interesting in learning more about the game and growing as a player.

 Here's mattjestic gaming's video which offers a tier list based on unit cost.
 He provides reasoning and analysis behind each of his decisions and we'd highly recommend giving it a watch!